At TDC we love the idea of seeing through well-built, high-resolution goggles, without breaking the law.

-Point is: Even with the regulatory issues, goggles are becoming more and more popular.
+The point is: Even with the regulatory issues, goggles are becoming more and more popular.
 When Parrot released its fixed-wing Disco FPV, the aircraft came with a 1080p camera that could stream back to goggles.
 Mind you, those goggles were a bit like an upgraded version of Google Cardboard; you had to supply your own smartphone as the screen device.
 But still – it was a clear signal of the growing trend.

 The latest we’ve seen on this front came a little over a week ago from Yuneec.
-It announced a set of goggles (again, requiring your smart phone) for its Breeze.
+It announced a set of goggles (again, requiring your smartphone) for its Breeze.
 A 720p signal is streamed back and you can either slide your phone in the goggles or mount it on the controller.

 Arguably, of course, DJI already has its own variation of this experience using Lightbridge technology and watching on your tablet.
-I mean, you can see from the air from up to five kilometres away or longer (which still blows our mind).
+I mean, you can see from the air from up to five kilometers away or longer (which still blows our mind).

-But there’s a difference between looking at a screen on your remote, and looking through goggles.
+But there’s a difference between looking at a screen on your remote and looking through goggles.
 Goggles shut out the rest of the world and truly put you in the cockpit.
 And while we are respectful and in agreement with the regulatory concerns about piloting via FPV goggles, we also believe there will be a solution to this.
 It may come in the form of more drone arenas – such as the one DJI has set up in Seoul, or it might be more sophisticated electronics, whether that’s through the incorporation of very restricted geofences or collision avoidance technology.

-Either way – goggles are here to stay.
+Either way – Goggles are here to stay.

 Which begs the question: When will we see DJI’s?
 No one is saying – and there is no hint (even with the big CES show right around the corner).
 But the fact that DJI’s unit incorporated two separate screens leads us to speculate these goggles will be 3D capable – and perhaps (eventually) even 3D-360 capable once DJI finds or builds a suitable camera capable of real-time stitching.
 (That, btw, seems to be the real bugaboo in getting quality VR images streamed back to a headset: a device that can instantaneously stitch.
 Even the tiniest of lag doesn’t work when it comes to flying a device, especially at speed.
-That’s why the Fat Shark goggles are analogue; they can display with virtually no lag.)
+That’s why the Fat Shark goggles are analog; they can display with virtually no lag.)